 Cons

-Funding: Seed-stage with investors including Crane Venture Partners, Bloomberg Beta and Laconia.
-Reported amounts vary across sources from $3.5M to $5M.
+Funding: Seed-stage, reported ~$3.5M–$5M, investors including Crane Venture Partners, Bloomberg Beta, and Laconia.

 Customers: Not publicly listed on pages I can cite; ask for references.